codepony/useful-stuff/README.md

-dotfiles
+Maybe those are useful for you too
 ========

-My dot files - feel free to use them
+My dot files and little helper scripts - feel free to use them